Ario Bayu

-Ario Bayu Wicaksono (born 6 February 1985) is an Indonesian actor.
+Ario Bayu Wicaksono (born 6 February 1985) is an Indonesian actor, singer, and model.

 Early life and career

 Born in Jakarta to Javanese parents, Ario Bayu had spent nearly all of his formative years in the city of Hamilton, New Zealand, where his father studied and then went into business.
 He returned to Indonesia in 2004 with the intent to pursue his acting and music ambitions.

-He studied at the Globe Theatre in London.
+He studied at the Globe Theatre in London, UK.